All property valuations will now be undertaken annually by the Valuer - General Victoria.

 A differential rate is the rate applicable to the different types of properties you may own – i.e. residential, farm, commercial etc.

-The Differential Rates are structured in accordance with the requirements of Section 161 of the Local Government Act ‘Differential Rates’ and further information can be found in the 2016/2017 City Budget.
+The Differential Rates are structured in accordance with the requirements of Section 161 of the Local Government Act ‘Differential Rates’ and further information can be found in the 2023-2024 Annual Plan and Budget.

 Developed land is identified as any land which is not:

 - Vacant Industrial Land